SK-SpeedBit/js_chart/README.md

   - [points on graph] pressing the right mouse button 3 times (default) - switch on / off points on the graph values
   - [zoom      ] while holding the SHIFT key pressed, pressing the left mouse button and dragging to the right (select) - zooming the graph (graph of the selected values)
   - [undo zoom ] while holding the SHIFT key pressed, pressing the left mouse button and dragging to the left (undo zoom) - a graph with all values
-  - [scroll    ] when the graph is in the zoom mode, an area appears in the left and right of the graph in which the click causes the graph to shift to the left or to the right (scroll)
+  - [scroll    ] when the graph is in the zoom mode, an area appears in the left and right of the graph in which the click causes the graph to shift to the left or to the right (scroll).
+After pressing by long time the left key of the mouse auto repeat mode will on.
+If the Ctrl key is pressed, the shifts are faster.
+    [Keys: Left, Right, Home, End, Esc]
+                 If key is pressed and chart is in zoom mode, the chart will be shifted to left / right / home / end of data.
+Esc key makes undo zoom.
+                 ###Use of the keys requires the chart must be focused!

 <a href="https://user-images.githubusercontent.com/33321284/55557824-01434580-56eb-11e9-8c70-fc3924b241fd.png"><img src="https://user-images.githubusercontent.com/33321284/55557824-01434580-56eb-11e9-8c70-fc3924b241fd.png" align="center"  ></a>

 ###  Is compatible with FireFox, Opera, Chrome.
+Tested in Firefox on Android 6.0 too.
 Does not work with IE and Safari (also due to lack of class support) :-(